AdobeDocs/campaign-web.en/help/v8/campaigns/gs-campaigns.md

 ## The campaign dashboard{#campaign-dashboard}

-In the **Browse** tab, click a campaign to display its dashboard.
+In the **Browse** tab of the campaign list, click a campaign to display its dashboard.
 Two tabs are available:

 * The **Workflows** tab lists all workflows linked to the campaign.
 This tab also allows you to create a new workflow inside the campaign.
 See this [section](create-campaigns.md#create-campaigns)
 * The **Deliveries** tab lists all deliveries linked to the campaign.
-This tab also allows you to create a new delivery inside the campaign.
+You can also create a new delivery inside the campaign.
 See this [section](create-campaigns.md#create-campaigns)

 The **Configure campaign settings** icon allows you to modify the campaign's properties that were defined when creating the campaign.
 See this [section](create-campaigns.md#create-campaigns)

-## Monitoring and tracking logs{#campaign-monitoring}

-Campaign monitoring is a key step to analyze your campaigns.
-Open your campaign, and click the **Logs** button.

-You can also view the dedicated reports by clicking the **Reports** button.
-See this [section](../reporting/campaign-reports.md).

-## Duplicate and delete

-You can duplicate or delete a campaign:

-* from the list of campaigns, click the ellipsis button then select **Duplicate** or **Delete**.
-* from the campaign itself, click the **More** button then select **Duplicate** or **Delete**.

->[!NOTE]
->
->The **Delivery** tab dispplays all deliveries linked to the campaign, but deliveries created in a workflow cannot be deleted from there.
-To delete a delivery created in the context of a workflow, you must delete the delivery activity from the workflow.